Regulation of Care

 (h) where

-the regulated activity is an adult day care service, to provide care only to a
+the regulated activity is an adult day care service, a child contact centre

 (i) in terms of who